-Author Notes: I had this bottle from Navarro Vineyards for a while before I finally popped it open, thinking that verjus would be much more acrid and harsh than it turned out to be.
-It is so mellow and bright -- are they all like that?
-Nice work, Navarro! -- that I decided to put it to use in a granita.
+Author Notes: I had this bottle of verjus from Navarro Vineyards for a while before I finally popped it open because I was not quite sure what I wanted to do with it.
+It is so mellow and bright that I decided to make a granita.

 I do not boil the mixture here because I do not want to kill the bright flavor; just dissolve sugar at room temp and let spices infuse for as long as suits you.
-Taste a little bit after a few hours to check how it's going, if you like.
-The cardamom will probably come through much more than the long pepper.
-Serve scooped for dessert, in champagne cocktails, or as a general palate cleanser.
-Enjoy!
+This would be good with champagne or as a palate cleanser.
+Very refreshing.

-- Combine ingredients in a clear glass bottle or a large bowl.
+- Combine all ingredients except water in a clear glass bottle or a large bowl.
+Cover.

 - Let sit at room temp several hours to overnight, swirling occasionally to dissolve sugar (bottle is convenient for shaking).

-- Straining out solids, pour mixture into measuring cup and add a balance of cold water up to 700mL.
+- Strain into a measuring cup.
+Discard solids.
+Add a balance of cold water up to 700mL.

 - Transfer to medium/large metal bowl.
 Place in freezer.
-Check 30-60min later, scraping down sides with a whisk and breaking up icy chunks.
-Repeat every 30min until mixture is smooth and completely frozen.
+Check every 30min or so, scraping down icy sides to maintain even texture.
+Repeat every 30min until smooth and completely frozen.